choreonoid/choreonoid-doc/en/simulation/howto-implement-controller.rst

 * **Device\* device(int i) const**

- Returns the nth (i) device.
-Device order follows the order of notation within the model file.
+ Returns the i-th device.
+The order of devices is the order of description in the model file.

 * **const DeviceList<>& devices() const**